RTippin/messenger/README.md

 - You may view our demo laravel 8 source with this package installed, including a live demo:
   - [Demo Source][link-demo-source]
   - [Live Demo][link-live-demo]
-- Demo models for how we integrate them with our contracts:
+- Demo User model for how we integrate them with our contracts:
   - [User Model][link-demo-user]
-  - [Company Model][link-demo-company]
 - Demo console kernel utilizes our commands to track active calls, purge archived files, etc
   - [Console Kernel][link-demo-kernel]